 Action item: Change the next to last field from 'fix' to 'warn'.
 Click the Save icon on the right, then Commit (add a comment in the pop up, for example 'Changed to warn'), click Run now and wait for the execution to have finished (can take up to a minute).
-To check the result, go back to the main page, enter the 'Engineering' room, click the CDP reports icon and finally click ACLs File access controls in the 'CDP reports' finder.
+To check the result, go back to the main page, enter the 'Engineering' room (Section 2.4 [Engineering room], page 4), click the CDP reports icon and finally click ACLs File access controls in the 'CDP reports' finder.